 How long will my child remain in placement?

 It depends on your child’s behavior and progress.
 The average length of stay in a residential program is 6 to 7 months.
-Your child will participate in an aftercare program in the community for approximately 4 to 6 months after he/she is released.
+Your child will participate in an aftercare program in the community for approximately 4 to 6 months after they are released.

-Where will my child sleep while he is in a residential program?
+Where will my child sleep while in a residential program?

 Some residential programs have individual rooms while others have dorm-style sleeping arrangements.